LPH Community Gardens

 Find a Garden

-In addition to supporting home gardens in our neighbors’ backyards, Community Matters currently operates three community gardens in Lower Price Hill—the Victory Garden (on St. Michael Street by our main campus), the Miss Cynthia’s Courtyard (on Neave Street in the courtyard of the laundromat), and the largest of the three, the Sassafras Garden (on Neave Street).
+In addition to supporting more than a dozen home gardens in our neighbors’ backyards and public orchard spaces throughout the neighborhood, Community Matters currently operates three public community gardens in Lower Price Hill—the Victory Garden (on St. Michael Street by our main campus), the Miss Cynthia’s Courtyard (on Neave Street in the courtyard of the Washing Well laundromat), and the largest of the three, the Sassafras Garden (on Neave Street).

 Join Us at a Garden Event